-Health Insurance Innovations, Inc. investors may receive additional information about the case by clicking the link "Join this Class Action" above.
+Health Insurance Innovations, Inc. investors may receive additional information about the case by clicking the link "Submit Your Information" above.

 According to the complaint, HII operates as a developer, distributor, and administrator of cloud-based individual health and family insurance plans, and supplemental products in the United States.